pbiecek/CaseStudies2019W/GHR/README.md

 **This project was created during [Case Studies, W19](https://github.com/pbiecek/CaseStudies2019W) course at [MiNI PW](https://ww4.mini.pw.edu.pl/)**

-The goal of the project was to generate recommendations for TV shows, based on the subtitles from first few episodes and develop application for presenting these recommendations.
+The goal of the project was to evaluate a novel method of creating recommendations for TV shows, based on the subtitles from first few episodes and develop application for presenting these recommendations.
-Our method is based on cosine similarity between TV show embeddings.
+Our method is based on cosine similarity between TV show embeddings, which is then used to rank and select best fitting recommendations.

 While the embeddings capture a similarity of some kind, our survey showed it was not of the kind that people would use to find next show to watch.